The

 fought

-the Orthodox Romanians in wars for liberation, union and overthrow.
+Romanians in wars for liberation, union and independence.

 In